 \section{Summary and conclusions}

-We have developed the first six-telescope beam combiner for stellar interferometry in the J-band using the technique of ultrafast laser inscription (ULI).
-The component was written in borosilicate glass, with 6 inputs that are evenly spaced by 127~$\mu$m, a reformatting region, and the DBC region with 41 WGs in a 3-dimensional array over two layers.
+We have developed the first integrated six-telescope beam combiner for stellar interferometry in the J-band.
+We have manufactured the 3D structures of this DBC using the technique of ultrafast laser inscription (ULI), which enables flexible and low-cost prototyping.
+With six inputs, this DBC has the largest number of beam combinations of its kind.
+The component was written in borosilicate glass, with six inputs that are evenly spaced by 127~$\mu$m, a reformatting region, and the DBC region with 41 WGs in a 3-dimensional array over two layers.
 We measured transmission of 56\% and detected no polarization dependence.
-The beam combiner was characterized at infrared wavelengths using a tunable laser centred around the wavelength of 1330~nm corresponding to the astronomical J band as well as a laser in the H-band centered around 1550~nm.
-Additionally, first measurements with broadband light sources in the J- and the H-band were performed (1350~nm and 1550~nm, respectively), all with an automated 2-input Michelson interferometer.
+The beam combiner was characterized at near-infrared wavelengths using a tunable laser centered around the wavelength of 1330~nm corresponding to the astronomical J band as well as a laser in the H-band centered around 1550~nm.
+Additionally, first measurements with broadband light sources in the J- and the H-band were performed (1350~nm and 1550~nm, respectively), all with an automated two-input Michelson interferometer.
 In addition to the characterization of the fan-in DBC design (type 2), a small set of results for a proof-of-concept device (type 1) without fan-in region have been included in this paper.